jancorg/jancorg.github.io/source/_posts/2015-01-03-libcontainer-overview.markdown

 It is meant to be a cross-system abstraction layer being an attempt to standarize the way apps are packed up, delivered, and run in isolation.

-Making libcontainer a stand alone project, makes possible to other game players to adopt it.
+Libcontainer as a stand alone project, makes possible to other game players to adopting it.
 Google, parallels (openvz), redhat, ubuntu (lxc). are also contributing to this project.

 ![libcontainer_place](http://1.bp.blogspot.com/-sxNaakTEBlg/U6Bbtglx00I/AAAAAAAAAcw/xgreTVZP4F4/s1600/libcontainer+intro.png)